 Man arrested for drunk driving; going 130 mph on I-10

-BATON ROUGE - A man was pulled lout of his car and arrested Saturday after going 130 mph on an interstate and trying to outrun law enforcement officers.
+BATON ROUGE - A man was pulled out of his car and arrested Saturday after going 130 mph on an interstate and trying to outrun law enforcement officers.

 According to arrest documents, Deyvin Martinez was spotted driving an Infiniti on I-10 West in Ascension Parish at 6:30 a.m. going 130 mph.